 HTA monitors and benchmarks our water usage against our own portfolio, peers and other external data points, including but not limited to the Energy Star platform.
 HTA is committed to reducing water consumption and utilizing efficient water and plumbing fixtures throughout its portfolio.
 Water consumption efficiency best practices are also included in HTA’s Development Policy.

-Healthcare Trust of America, Inc. (“HTA”) is committed to respecting and promoting human rights in accordance with all principles outlined in the United Nation’s Universal Declaration of Human Rights.
-HTA strives to promote human rights in our own business operations and expects vendors and suppliers to uphold these principles and adopt similar policies within their own businesses.
+Healthcare Trust of America, Inc. (“HTA”) is committed to respecting and promoting human rights in accordance with all principles outlined in the United Nation’s Universal Declaration of Human Rights and supports the protection of human rights for all people regardless of race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by law.
+HTA strives to promote human rights in our own business operations through open dialogue and training with respect to human rights within our workforce and expects vendors and suppliers to uphold these principles and adopt similar policies within their own businesses.

 HTA is committed to creating a diverse, engaging, and collaborative working environment.
-We treat all employees with the same level of respect and fairness and ensure they have a safe and healthy work environment.
-HTA provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws, as outlined in the Equal Employment Opportunity/ Unlawful Harassment policy included the HTA Employee Handbook.
+We treat all employees with the same level of respect and fairness and ensure they have a safe and healthy work environment, including access to clean sanitary facilities and drinking water as a fundamental human right, and comply with all applicable health and safety laws, ordinances, and regulations in the communities in which we operate.
+HTA provides equal employment opportunities and promotes fair wages to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws, as outlined in the Equal Employment Opportunity/ Unlawful Harassment policy included the HTA Employee Handbook and commits to respecting our employees’ rights to freedom of association and collective bargaining without interference and free from discrimination.
+HTA provides periodic training to all employees with respect to human rights and provides more targeted training to managers based on their specific roles and responsibilities as it relates to maintaining a diverse, engaging, and collaborative working environment.
 HTA prohibits the use of all forms of forced, bonded, or child labor and supports the elimination of these forms of labor.

 To ensure we are meeting employees’ needs, our human rights policy fosters employee feedback and encourages all employees to provide input by way of their direct supervisors, HTA’s Human Resources department and/or HTA’s whistleblower hotline.
 All employees are invited and encouraged to participate in regular anonymous satisfaction surveys to help identify area of growth and change opportunities.